-Gene pools for breeding
+2.4.1.1 Gene pools for breeding

-Breeding and cultivar improvement has relied principally on the diversity present in the S. bicolor biotypes, however the undomesticated Sorghum species, including those endemic to Australia, offer untapped novel traits and breeding effort is becoming more focused on overcoming technical reproduction constraints to allow use of this material (Dillon et al.

-2007b).
-Sorghum bicolor has primary (GP1), secondary (GP2) and tertiary (GP3) gene pools, based on the ability of the crossing species to produce fertile offspring and this dictates whether genes or traits can be readily transferred (Harlan & de Wet 1971; see section 9).
-Sorghum races have considerable genetic diversity regarding photoperiod, seed quality and other agronomic traits that could be incredibly useful in wider production but have been poorly exploited for crop improvement to date (Kayodé et al. 2006; Dillon et al. 2007b).
-Conserving these germplasm reserves is crucial as they may be exploited to produce sorghum hybrids with a range of valuable traits (House 1985; Rooney & Smith 2000; Kayodé et al. 2006; Dillon et al. 2007b).
+Breeding and cultivar improvement has relied principally on the diversity present in the Sorghum biotypes, however the undomesticated Sorghum species, including those endemic to Australia, offer untapped novel traits and breeding effort was more focused on overcoming technical reproduction constraints to allow use of this material (Dillon et al., 2007b).
+Sorghum has primary (GP1), secondary (GP2) and tertiary (GP3) gene pools, based on the ability of the crossing species to produce fertile offspring and this dictates whether genes or traits can be readily transferred (Harlan & de Wet 1971; see section 9).
+Sorghum races have considerable genetic diversity regarding photoperiod, seed quality and other agronomic traits that could be incredibly useful in wider production but have been poorly exploited for crop improvement (Kayodé et al., 2006; Dillon et al., 2007b).
+Conserving these germplasm reserves is crucial as they may be exploited to produce sorghum hybrids with a range of valuable traits (House, 1985; Rooney and Smith, 2000; Kayodé et al., 2006; Dillon et al., 2007b).

 Mutations, whether naturally occurring or artificially induced, are an alternative source of genetic diversity.
-Gamma irradiation and chemical mutagen (ethyl-methane-sulphanate) protocols have been optimised for selected S. bicolor biotypes to generate random changes in the genome (Dillon et al. 2007b).
+Gamma irradiation and chemical mutagen (ethyl methanesulfonate) protocols have been optimised for selected Sorghum biotypes to generate random changes in the genome (Dillon et al., 2007b).

-Development of hybrid varieties
+2.4.1.2 Development of hybrid varieties

-Natural hybrids were selected by farmers/breeders to provide new cultivars that were drought tolerant and chinch bug resistant or suitable for mechanical harvest.
+Natural hybrids were initially selected by farmers/breeders to provide new cultivars that were drought tolerant and chinch bug resistant, or suitable for mechanical harvest.
 This was followed by deliberate hybridisation of biotypes to generate new hybrids in the 1920s, continuing into the 1950s.
-The discovery of a cytoplasmic male sterile (CMS) system in sorghum led to the development of commercial sorghum hybrids that had high yields and disease and insect resistance (Stephens & Holland 1954).
-Early breeding programs in the USA that developed commercial sorghum hybrids resulted in yield increases of 300% between 1950 and 1990 (Rooney & Smith 2000).
+The discovery of a cytoplasmic male sterile (CMS) system in sorghum led to the development of commercial sorghum hybrids that had high yields and disease and insect resistance (Stephens and Holland, 1954).
+Early breeding programs in the USA that developed commercial sorghum hybrids resulted in yield increases of 300% between 1950 and 1990 (Rooney and Smith, 2000).

-All commercial grain and forage sorghum varieties grown in Australia are $F_1$ hybrids produced utilising CMS (Cruickshank & Jordan 2012).
-A wide range of sorghum hybrids is available for commercial planting addressing maturity, resistance to lodging or standability, tillering to disease and pest management, grain production characteristics, photoperiod
+Commercial grain and forage sorghum varieties grown in Australia, North America and Europe are exclusively F1 hybrids produced utilising CMS (Oz Sorghum, accessed July 2022).
+A wide range of sorghum hybrids are available for commercial planting addressing maturity, resistance to lodging or standability, tillering, disease and pest management, grain production characteristics, photoperiod sensitivity, drought tolerance and 'stay-green' characteristics among others (GRDC, 2017; QDAF, 2018; NSW DPI, 2019; Pacific Seeds, 2022).